-It’s the best-selling book of all time: Written over thousands of years by dozens of different writers, the Bible is a timeless and remarkable piece of historic literature.
+It’s the best-selling book of all time: written over thousands of years by dozens of different writers, the Bible is a timeless and remarkable piece of historical literature.
 Is that all the Bible is, though—a classic book?
 Why bother with it?
 In answer to this question, Alistair Begg examines 2 Timothy, teaching us that the Bible is central to all we do as Christians because it is the means through which God speaks to us.

 Sermon Transcript: Print

 And I invite you to turn now with me to the New Testament, to 2 Timothy chapter 3 and the instruction that Paul gives to Timothy as his young understudy in pastoral ministry at a time where paganism attacks the church from outside and confusion assails it from within.
 And in 2 Timothy 3:14, Paul writes to him as follows: